 - Diagnostic fees

-Please note that personal injury protection in Florida will only cover 80% of the medical costs incurred as a result of a car accident. additionally, if you are not considered to have an emergency medical condition, PIP coverage only entitles you to $2,500 worth of benefits.
+Please note that personal injury protection in Florida will only cover 80% of the medical costs incurred as a result of a car accident up to a $10,000 limit.
+Additionally, if you are not considered to have an emergency medical condition, PIP coverage only entitles you to $2,500 worth of benefits.

 So what exactly does Florida law define as an emergency medical condition?
 This is any medical condition resulting from a car accident that requires immediate medical attention.
 Essentially, this means that the driver’s life would be in jeopardy if they do not receive medical attention.